stefanofa/awesome/TOPICS.md

 *   [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.

-## uikit

-*   [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.

-*   [seraui/seraui](https://github.com/seraui/seraui) - UI component library for React, Next.js, and other JSX frameworks.
-Built with Tailwind CSS, it makes creating beautiful, interactive and responsive interfaces fast and easy.

-*   [pmndrs/uikit](https://github.com/pmndrs/uikit) - 🎨 user interfaces for react-three-fiber

-*   [jqueryscript/awesome-neumorphism](https://github.com/jqueryscript/awesome-neumorphism) - A curated list of awesome Neumorphism resources.

 ## inference

 *   [argmaxinc/WhisperKit](https://github.com/argmaxinc/WhisperKit) - On-device Speech Recognition for Apple Silicon